This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How are furunculosis and carbunculosis treated?

 - A warm compress can decrease pain and swelling.
 It may also help drain pus and speed up healing.
-Apply moist, warm compresses for 30 minutes, 3 to 4 times a day or as directed.
+Apply a moist, warm compress for 30 minutes, 3 to 4 times a day or as directed.

 - Bandages with medicine on them can help heal your wound.
 Place the bandages over the wound as directed.
 Ask how often to change the bandages.

-- An incision and drainage is a procedure to drain the fluid or pus that has collected in the infected area.
+- Incision and drainage is a procedure to drain the fluid or pus that has collected in the infected area.

 - Antibiotics help treat the bacterial infection.